-There is no unsecured reinsurance recoverable on paid and unpaid losses and LAE for individual reinsurers whose balances exceeded 3% of the Association's surplus as of December 31, 2019 and 2018.
+There is no unsecured reinsurance recoverable on paid and unpaid losses and LAE for individual reinsurers whose balances exceeded 3% of the Association's surplus as of December 31, 2020 and 2019.

 The Association utilizes ceded reinsurance to limit insurance risk within its risk financing program.
 The Association's risk financing program also includes surplus, Member Insurer assessments and other statutorily-prescribed mechanisms for financing a deficit event affecting the Association.
+The Association's risk financing program, effective May 1, 2020, for potential claims obligations that arise from May 1, 2020, to May 1, 2021, provides reinsurance coverage from \$1.400 billion to \$3.015 billion.
+Several of the Association's reinsurance treaties require collateral to be held in a trust account in the event that ceded reinsurance recoveries are to be paid to the Association.
+Potential losses above \$3.015 billion could be covered by issuing post-event bonds, which would be funded by a catastrophe recovery charge.
+The Association's risk financing program includes two issued and outstanding catastrophe bonds, a type of insurance-linked security providing \$550 million of reinsurance coverage if a pre-specified catastrophic event were to occur.
+Member Insurer assessments provide \$1.00 billion of coverage prior to exceeding aggregate reinsurance limits.

 The Association's risk financing program, effective May 1, 2019, for potential claims obligations that arise from May 1, 2019, to May 1, 2020, provides reinsurance coverage from \$1.30 billion to \$2.87 billion.
-Several of the Association's reinsurance treaties require collateral to be held in a trust account in the event that ceded reinsurance recoveries are to be paid to the Association.
 Potential losses above \$2.87 billion could be covered by issuing post-event bonds, which would be funded by a catastrophe recovery charge.
 The Association's risk financing program includes two issued and outstanding catastrophe bonds, a type of insurance-linked security providing \$550 million of reinsurance coverage if a pre-specified catastrophic event were to occur.
 Member Insurer assessments provide \$1.00 billion of coverage prior to exceeding aggregate reinsurance limits.

-The Association's risk financing program, effective May 1, 2018, for potential claims obligations that arise from May 1, 2018, to May 1, 2019, provides reinsurance coverage from \$1.00 billion through \$1.10 billion and \$2.69 billion to \$2.94 billion.
-Potential losses above \$2.94 billion could be covered by issuing post-event bonds, which would be funded by a catastrophe recovery charge.
-Member Insurer assessments provide \$1.00 billion of coverage from \$1.69 billion to \$2.69 billion.

 For the excess of loss coverages described above, the Association is charged a provisional premium, which may be adjusted in accordance with a formula included in the reinsurance agreement for each excess layer if the limits of insurance in force (total insured value) increases by an average of greater than 10% or decreases by an average of greater than 5%.
+Adjustment to provisional premiums was not required under the reinsurance agreements for the years ended December 31, 2020 and 2019.

 The Association has not received a ceding commission as part of its reinsurance arrangements.
 Therefore, upon cancellation, no return commission would be due.
-At December 31, 2019 and 2018, the Association accrued \$2,884,212 and \$3,264,769, respectively, of commissions to be paid by the Association to agents under their agency agreements, which is included as part of commissions payable and other similar charges.
+At December 31, 2020 and 2019, the Association accrued \$2,867,117 and \$2,884,212, respectively, of commissions to be paid by the Association to agents under their agency agreements, which is included as part of commissions payable and other similar charges.